postgresml/postgresml/pgml-docs/docs/gym/quick_start.md

 ![Data](/gym/data.png)

-The diabetes dataset is a toy (small, not realistic) dataset published by Scikit Learn.
-It contains 10 feature columns and one target column:
+The `diabetes` dataset is a toy (small, not realistic) dataset published by Scikit Learn.
+It contains ten feature columns and one label column:

 | **Column** | **Description**                                                      | **Data type** |
 |------------|----------------------------------------------------------------------|---------------|